How long will the process take?

 What equipment and software do you use?

 The equipment we use changes over time as we continually upgrade and there is far too much equipment involved to list it all here.
-However, as of August 2019, our main camera is the Canon C300mkii and backup/other cameras include the Canon C100mkii (x2), the Panasonic GH5 and the Canon 7Dmkii.
+Currently, our main camera is the Canon C300mkiii and backup/other cameras include the Panasonic S1H and the Canon 5Dmkiv for photography.
 We have an extensive range of lenses including the Canon 18-80 Cine-Servo.
-We also have a large amount of lighting and sound recording equipment as well as tripods, sliders, an 8ft jib, an autocue system and several gimbals/stabilised rigs.
-We edit in Adobe Premiere primarily and use other Adobe software such as After Effects and Audition to support the process.
+We also have a large amount of lighting and sound recording equipment as well as tripods, sliders, an 8ft jib, two autocue systems and several gimbals/stabilised rigs.
+We edit in Adobe Premiere primarily and use other Adobe software such as After Effects, Photoshop and Audition to support the process.

 How many rounds of feedback do we get on edits?